Yes, game day can be super tasty and gluten-free, all at the same time. It may take some extra planning, but it's definitely achievable. Here's how.

 Most Buffalo wing recipes call for frying the chicken, but my healthier take involves baking them and using gluten-free oat or brown rice flour rather than all-purpose flour.
-(Both flours are great for gluten-free dredging).
+(Both flours are great for gluten-free cooking).
 And my sneaking suspicion—not to toot my own horn or anything—is that you will love them.

 3 tablespoons vegetable or olive oil

-36 chicken wing pieces, cut into two pieces (the “flat” and the “drum”), skin removed, if desired, or just drumettes
+36 chicken wing pieces, cut into two pieces (the "flat" and the "drum"), skin removed, if desired, or just use drumettes

 1 1⁄4 teaspoons sea salt